kobotoolbox/kpi/kobo/apps/audit_log/docs/api/v2/history/action.md

-## Retrieves distinct actions performed on the asset.
+## Retrieve distinct actions performed on the asset.